-Many cities in the world have gone through difficult times in various periods of time, but very few still bear visible scars like Belgrade, the capital of Serbia.
-There are also not that many places where historical layers interact with the landscape in such a beautiful way.
-Built on a strategic location it has served as a border town between two confronted cultures: Ottoman and Habsburg (Austro-Hungarian) for more than three centuries.
-Some would argue that this duality is still present in the mentality of its inhabitants.
-Others are asking themselves this question: is Belgrade worth visiting?
+Every city in the world has been through difficult times, but few still bear visible scars like Belgrade, the capital of Serbia.
+At the same time, Belgrade’s historic layers interact with the landscape beautifully.
+Built on a strategic location, for over 300 years the city was a border town between two antagonist cultures: the Ottoman and the Habsburg (Austro-Hungarian).
+Some would argue that this fascinating duality is still in the minds of its inhabitants.
+Others, however, still ponder: is Belgrade worth visiting?

 What is Belgrade Like

-Topography conditions the form and urban grid of Belgrade.
-In the middle of the city two large rivers, Danube and Sava, meet each other and divide it in three parts.
-The largest portion of the city is located on the southeastern bank, where Old Belgrade lies.
-The other parts include the southwestern bank with old Zemun and New Belgrade, and the northern bank with minor settlements.
-Bridges connect them, probably not enough as needed since their construction is quite costly due to the width of both rivers.
-Main avenues follow the direction of the E75 freeway which is parallel to the direction of the Danube River.
+Topography conditions the form and the urban grid of Belgrade.
+Two large rivers, Danube and Sava, meet in the middle of the city and divide it into three.
+The largest section of the city is on the southeastern bank.
+Here is where Old Belgrade lies.
+Old Zemun and New Belgrade are on the southwestern bank.
+Finally, minor settlements occupy the northern bank.
+Bridges connect the three sections.
+The city could have more bridges.
+However, the width of both rivers makes construction very costly.
+The city’s main avenues follow the direction of the E75 freeway, which is parallel to the Danube River.

 What to See in Belgrade